All Episodes

 Carson Palmer going down.

-If that hadn't happened, who knows what would have happened in that game.
+If that hadn't happened, who knows what would have happened in that game?

-Well, you know your boy got hurt in practice too.
+Well, you know, your boy got hurt in practice, too.

-Uh and it this could be gamesmanship too.
+And this could be gamesmanship, too.

-I mean, the league has these rules, you're not supposed to monkey around with injuries, but I'll believe that he's not playing a hundred percent when I see it.
+You're not supposed to monkey around with injuries, but I'll believe that he's not playing 100% when I see it.

-Uh you got this, you've got you tell me, how much does it really matter emotionally for Jerome Bettis and all this hype going home and what matter?
+You tell me, how much does it really matter emotionally for Jerome Bettis and all this hype going home and what matter?

-How does the Steelers?
+To the Steelers?

-But most of the guys, you can get so uh caught up in being home, you can also be distracted, Rush.
+But most of the guys, you can get so caught up in being home, you can also be distracted, Rush.

 And a lot of guys don't play good going back home because they get a lot of distraction.